-Employer-sponsored health insurance (ESI) is the largest source of health coverage for non-elderly people, covering 60.4% of this population in March 2023.
-Not all workers have access to ESI, however; some workers are in jobs where the employer does not offer coverage (usually smaller employers) and some workers are not eligible for the coverage offered at their job.
-Additionally, some workers do not enroll in the ESI they are offered.
+Employer-sponsored health insurance (ESI) is the largest source of health coverage for people under 65, covering 165.6 million people in March 2025, but its reach is uneven.
+Not all workers have access to ESI.
+Some workers are in jobs where the employer does not offer coverage (usually smaller employers), and some workers are not eligible for the coverage that is offered.
+Additionally, some workers do not enroll in ESI offered at their job.
+In particular, ESI covered only 22.5% of people under 65 with incomes less than 200% of poverty, compared to 82.5% of people with incomes of at least 400% of poverty.

-This chart collection presents analysis of data from recent Annual Economic and Social (March) Supplements (ASEC) of the Current Population Survey (CPS) to examine who among non-elderly people has ESI and which workers are offered and eligible for coverage at their current jobs.[1]
-Coverage, work for an employer that offers coverage, and worker eligibility for offered coverage are each measured at the point in time of the survey.[2]
-A fuller description of the methods is included below.
+This chart collection uses the Annual Economic and Social (March) Supplements (ASEC) of the Current Population Survey (CPS) to examine who among people under 65 have ESI and which workers are offered and eligible for coverage at their current jobs.
+Worker coverage, whether the worker’s employer offers coverage, and worker eligibility for offered coverage are each measured at the point in time of the survey.[1]
+A more complete description of the methods for this chart collection is included below.

 Key takeaways include: